The Countryside Code

 Protect wildlife, plants and trees

 Leave all natural places as you find them.
 Never uproot plants as they will be lost forever.
-Keep your distance from wild birds and animals to prevent disturbance and stress especially to adults that are with young and in winter when food may be scarce or weather harsh.
+Keep your distance from wild birds and animals so as not to disturb and stress them - especially those that are with young and in winter when food may be scarce or weather harsh.

 Keep all water sources clean